ihsanapp/knowledgebase/content/en/privacy.md

 Have any questions, comments, or concerns about this privacy policy, your data, or your rights with respect to your information?
 Please get in touch on Discord and we’ll be happy to answer them!

-*XYZ policies are open source, licensed under CC BY 4.0.
+*Ihsan policies are open source, licensed under CC BY 4.0.
 Adapted from the Basecamp open-source policies / CC BY 4.0.*